flutter/website/src/docs/get-started/install/_path-linux-chromeos.md

 For more details on setting the path in Bash, see [this StackExchange question][].
-For more information on setting the path in Z shell, see [this StackOverflow question][].
+For information on setting the path in Z shell, see [this StackOverflow question][].